lostluck/experimental/local/internal/README.md

 Now to choose: Side Inputs, or Multiple Outputs?

+---

+DoFns with Mutliple Outputs apparently.
+Needed to start the cleanup of the ad-hoc "_sink" tag I was using.
+Presently I hardcoded in what the Go SDK uses by default `i0`, which is not optimal.
+We really want to be pulling those from the transform ids themselves at least.

+This is why we have incrementing layers of tests, since when something breaks, you just start running the simpler ones first, and get back to fixing those.

+The next bit is side inputs, which requires begining to implement State service protocols, which means another layer of management.
+Likely, doing this the same as the Data service, as they are largely similar, but care will need to be taken for lock contention.

+Another thing todo is to remove the various logger.Fatals, and convert them to errors.
+The Fatals ruin the unit test runs, stoping them dead.

+The other idea is to make the logging more intentional, so I can have all the debug logging for testing the runner, but eventually selectively enable certain logs when running it as stand alone if desired.

 # Notes to myself: 2022-02-13

 After a hiatus, I returned to get the dang "fork" working at least.